Clouding the Population: Planet of the Vapes

 Furthermore, these refillable cartridges allow users to put more than just nicotine oil into the vape pens.
 Some people are loading the pens with cannabis extract, also known as THC oil, which stands for tetrahydrocannabinols.
 THC oil is the strongest form of marijuana, and can cause a variety of effects on the brain.

 While some users may argue that they do not load their pens with addictive drugs, the smoke itself can have damaging effects on the lungs.
+One might require addiction help in case they get addicted to drugs.
 According to a study by the American Psychological Society, even non-nicotine vapor contains substances such as acrolein that can attack molecules holding together the endothelial cells of the lungs.
 Usage can also cause lung inflammation.

 Finally, and perhaps most damaging, vaporizers simply have not been around within the U.S. long enough to warrant any substantial research.
 Fewer than 100 studies on vaporizers have been conducted since the product’s 2007 introduction into America.